lfsuarez619/CS250Project/README.md

 # CS250Project

-Software Design Final is the FINAL submission for part 2
+The documetn named "Software Design Final" is the FINAL submission for part 2